w3c/webappsec/specs/subresourceintegrity/spec.markdown

 2. Let <var>result</var> be the empty set.
 3. For each <var>token</var> returned by [splitting <var>metadata</var> on
     spaces][split-on-spaces]:
-    1. If <var>token</var> is not a valid "named information" (`ni`) URI, skip the remaining steps, and proceed to the next token.
+    1. If <var>token</var> is not a valid metadata, skip the remaining steps, and proceed to the next token.
     2. Let <var>algorithm</var> be the <var>alg</var> component of
         <var>token</var>.
-    3. Transform all ASCII characters to lowercase ASCII and remove the dash from the `sha-` prefix in <var>algorithm</var> if there is one.
-    4. If <var>algorithm</var> is a hash function recognized by the user agent, add <var>token</var> to <var>result</var>.
+    3. If <var>algorithm</var> is a hash function recognized by the user agent, add <var>token</var> to <var>result</var>.
 4. Return <var>result</var>.